Use Of Pupil Premium at Bramble Academy and Nursery

 The DFE will also provide schools with information about strategies and interventions which can improve the progress and attainment of pupils from poorer backgrounds.

-The Governing Body of the school have decided that this grant should be spent as follows:
+Academy and Trust Leaders have decided that this grant should be spent as follows:

 To subsidise school trips, extracurricular activities and to fund other opportunities to boost learning.